 The medicinals bed is roughly arranged by plant family, from west to east are umbellifers, composites, crucifers, herb rosaceae, borages and labiates.
 The arrangement is not strict, and if medicinal plants emerge, they are left where they are or moved at the end of the year.
 Occasional plants of one of the lesser medicinal families appear here and there in no particular order.

 Most of the medicinals are perennials, which are generally left to over-winter.
-Some such as angelica and biennials but need to be planted each year to ensure some individuals are in flower.
+Some such as angelica are biennials but need to be planted each year to ensure some individuals will flower and seed.
 A few annuals such as opium poppy and borage are sown under glass each year and planted out.
-Some species are now self-seeding – kidney vetch, angelica, field scabious, viper’s bugloss – and some spread themselves by runners or rhizomes.
+Some species are self-seeding – kidney vetch, angelica, field scabious, viper’s bugloss – and some spread themselves by runners or rhizomes.
 The more delicate Mediterranean herbs, including dill, and in some years parsley, are sown each year.

 There is still, in many parts of the world, detailed and extensive knowledge of medicinal plants and cooking herbs, as there was here at one time.